rkj/rkj.github.com/_posts/2011-07-05-Parsing-OpenStreetMap-JOSM-data.markdown

 parser](http://en.wikipedia.org/wiki/XML#Document_Object_Model_.28DOM.29) on a
 laptop would not work because of memory usage.
 Obvious solution would be to use SAX parser, but I consider it to be totally backwards.
-I guess this API was easy to implement, but as a result it is strange to use, and code using it ends up pretty mangled.
+I guess this API was easy to implement, but the result is a strange to use, and code using it ends up pretty mangled.
 I prefer [Pull Parsing](http://www.xmlpull.org/) so I searched for some nice parser, preferably in Ruby.
 As it turns out, the excellent [Nokogiri](http://nokogiri.org) have one as